afikdamri/EX2_Graph/README.md

 B. The algorithms that can be run on the graph.

-# The way the project is structured
+# Project idea
-We can see the way the project is built and works:
+The idea of ​​the project is basically to create a directed graph as we wish and the possibility to look at the algorithms that can be run on directed graphs.